-If you’re living with diabetes, paying attention to the amount and type of carbohydrate you eat at each meal can help you manage your condition and offset future problems associated with it.
-Your personal doctor or dietitian can work with you to recommend the carbohydrate range that’s appropriate for you.
+For those living with diabetes, paying attention to the amount and type of carbohydrates consumed during each meal can help manage the condition and offset future problems associated with it.
+A doctor or dietitian can recommend appropriate carbohydrate ranges.

-Carbohydrates are found in a variety of healthful and less healthful foods.
-When you think of carbs, you might think of bagels, pasta, and baked goods, but carbs are also found in fruits, whole grains, starchy veggies, pulses (the term for beans, legumes, and peas), and even milk and yogurt.
-Since it’s important to keep your carbs within the acceptable range, it’s also important to focus on fiber-filled carbs from nutritious sources rather than filling up on less wholesome carbs that are lacking in vitamins, minerals, antioxidants, and fiber.
+Carbohydrates are found in a variety of healthy and less healthy foods.
+When thinking of carbs, one might think of bread, pasta, and baked goods, but carbs are also found in fruits, whole-grains, starchy vegetables, pulses (the term for beans, legumes, and peas), and even milk and yogurt.
+Since it’s important to keep carb intake within an acceptable range, it’s important to focus on fiber-filled carbs from nutritious sources instead of filling up on “empty,” less-nutritious carbs that are lacking in fiber, vitamins, minerals, and antioxidants.

-There are different ways to approach carbohydrate monitoring, so talk to your provider about what makes sense for you.
-The diabetes health meal bundle includes entrees with 28 to 50 grams of carbohydrate--an amount that’s suitable for many people.
-And like all of our meals, the dishes in this bundle focus on wholesome carbs from vegetables, fruits, whole grains, and pulses.
-Additionally, the meals in this bundle have between 3 and 10 grams of fiber, which is at least 10 percent of the daily target.
+There are different ways to approach carbohydrate “monitoring” or counting and speaking with a healthcare provider can help.
+The Performance Kitchen® diabetes health meal bundle includes entrees with between 27 and 60 grams of carbohydrates--an amount that’s medically appropriate for most people with diabetes.
+And, like all our meals, the meals in this bundle focus on complex, nutritious carbs from vegetables, fruits, whole-grains, and pulses.
+Last, the meals in this bundle contain between 3 and 14 grams of fiber (averaging 6.35 grams), which is at between 10 and 50 percent of the daily target for most people.

-If you’re living with diabetes and looking for convenient meals that are full of nutrition and fiber while keeping carbohydrates in the appropriate range, this is the bundle for you.
+For those living with diabetes and looking for convenient meals that are full of nutrition and fiber while keeping carbohydrates in the appropriate range, this bundle is ideal.